 2. Develop and test your agent iteratively in a local environment.

-1. Develop your agent logic using an agentic framework (like LangChain) or any custom TypeScript/Python code.
-Write your own functions.
-Use Blaxel SDK wrappers and decorators on your core agent and functions to specify the resources to run on Blaxel.
+1. Develop your agent logic using an agentic framework (like LangChain or Vercel AI) or any custom TypeScript/Python code.
+Write your own functions as needed.
+Use Blaxel SDK commands to connect to resources from Blaxel such as model APIs and tool servers.

 2. Use Blaxel CLI command bl serve to serve your agent on your local machine and get an endpoint for inference requests.
 The execution workflow—including agent logic, functions, and model API calls—is broken down and sandboxed exactly as it would be when served on Blaxel.